 SOCIAL MEDIA DAY

-With the launch of Friendster in 2002 and MySpace in 2003, social media had become mainstream.
+With the launch of Friendster in 2002 and MySpace in 2003, social media became mainstream.
 Then 2004 brought the founding of the king of social media, Facebook.
 Twitter encouraged us to be succinct by posting our thoughts with fewer than 140 characters.
-We can be social through Instagram and Flickr by sharing all the pictures and videos you love.
+When we express ourselves better through imagery, Instagram, and Flickr offer all the sharing we can handle.
 And speaking of video, YouTube is the social place for everything from how-to to pop culture to what not to do with your fireworks on the 4th of July.

-Social media has made it possible to stay connected and informed about with those important people in our lives.
-Reconnecting with classmates, past work associates and more is also a valuable part of social media.
+Social media makes it possible to stay connected and informed about those important people in our lives.
+Reconnecting with classmates, past work associates, and more is also a valuable part of social media.
 It has also made it possible to connect with ancestors and find relatives you never even knew existed.
 Yes, the family tree has become a social media platform as well.
-MyHeritage.com and Ancestry.com and many others all supply a social platform where distant family members have the potential to meet and built their family trees.
+MyHeritage.com, Ancestry.com, and many others all supply a social platform where distant family members potentially meet and build their family trees.

-The internet has long loved food, and social media is no different.
-Pinterest, Tumblr, and WordPress all make sharing and socializing about the latest food trends accessible and exciting.
+The Internet has long loved food, and social media is no different.
+Pinterest, Tumblr, and WordPress share and socialize about the latest accessible and exciting food trends.
 This may be the most addicting part of social media.
 One moment a picture of a decadent, perfectly golden roast duck comes across your news feed.
 In an instant, the complete video detailing how to execute this delicacy in 17 easy steps is provided for you.
 One tweet later and you are off to the butcher.
-In a Snapchat -Instagram -Tumblr hour you destroy your kitchen and end up with a Pinterest board titled “They Lied.”
+In a Snapchat -Instagram -Tumblr hour, you destroy your kitchen and end up with a Pinterest board titled “They Lied.”

 Post something on your favorite social media platform.
 Find a social media meetup in your area.
+Share your favorite meme or connect with someone you’ve not spoken to in ages.
 Use #SocialMediaDay when posting to remind others of this day.